What is Tyvaso and how is it used?

-Risk of Symptomatic Hypotension
+Risk Of Symptomatic Hypotension

 Treprostinil is a pulmonary and systemic vasodilator.
 In patients with low systemic arterial pressure, treatment with Tyvaso may produce symptomatic hypotension.

-Risk of Bleeding
+Risk Of Bleeding

 Co-administration of a cytochrome P450 (CYP) 2C8 enzyme inhibitor (e.g., gemfibrozil) may increase exposure (both Cmax and AUC) to treprostinil.
 Co-administration of a CYP2C8 enzyme inducer (e.g., rifampin) may decrease exposure to treprostinil.
 Increased exposure is likely to increase adverse events associated with treprostinil administration, whereas decreased exposure is likely to reduce clinical effectiveness [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Use In Specific Populations